EQ (Emotional Quotient)

 💞 EQ (Emotional Quotient): The Neuroscience of Emotional Intelligence

-EQ (Emotional Quotient) — or emotional intelligence — is one of the core foundations of modern psychology.
+EQ (Emotional Quotient) — or emotional intelligence — stands as one of the most essential foundations of modern psychology and neuroscience.

 “IQ may get you started fast, but EQ is what takes you far.”

-Below is the full breakdown — Harvard–Yale–MIT level insight — including brain mechanisms, neurochemistry, and evidence-based methods to develop EQ to its fullest. 🧠👇
+Below is the full Harvard–Yale–MIT–level breakdown of EQ, including the brain mechanisms, neurochemical foundations, and science-backed methods to strengthen emotional intelligence to its fullest. 🧠👇

 💞 1.
 Definition of EQ (Emotional Quotient)